 Department of Public Health and Clinical Medicine

-The Department of Public Health and Clinical Medicine was formed in 1999 and consists of the following divisions; Family Medicine, Epidemiology and Global Health, Medicine (here Dermatology and Venereology, Cardiology, Respiratory medicine and Rheumatology are included), Occupational and Environmental Medicine and Nutritional Science.
+The Department of Public Health and Clinical Medicine was formed in 1999 and consists of the following divisions; Family Medicine, Epidemiology and Global Health, Medicine (here Dermatology and Venereology, Cardiology, Respiratory medicine and Rheumatology are included), Social Medicine, Occupational and Environmental Medicine and Nutritional Research.
 The department also includes Umeå International School of Public Health.

 The department is of considerable size and the divisions are scattered at various locations within the University Hospital, and there is no common facility for the entire department.

 The undergraduate teaching of the department is primarily within the MD-programme.
 The Master programmes are largely within the Umeå International School of Public Health and in occupational and environmental medicine.

 The research performed within the department covers a very wide range of areas.
 A large number of research groups are present, all with their specific interest areas.
 However, many collaborative projects exist both within and between the different divisions.
 In addition, a substantial number of clinicians from the University Hospital are affiliated with the respective divisions.
 The number of graduate students are around 130 and the number of permanetly employed of all categories are around 180.

 NOTE!
 The division of Professional Development has moved to the Department of Clinical Sciences from Jan 1, 2014.

 The division of Dermatology and Venereology is no longer a separate unit but is now within the division of Medicine